Image fusion is the process of combining relevant information in two or more images of a scene into a single

 images, the image shown in Fig 2c is obtained.
 Figs. 2a and 2b show two images of books taken by a camera at

-different distances, and Fig. 2c shows the fused image.
+different focus levels, and Fig. 2c shows the fused image.
 Note that if an area appears blurred in all images, the

-area will appear blurred in the fused process.
-The fusion process does not sharpen an image.
-For image
+area will appear blurred in the fused image.
+To sharpen the fused image further, see the image enhancement

 (c)

-Fig. 1. (a), (b) Two images of a newspaper scene obtained at different focus levels. (c) The result of fusing
+Fig. 1. (a), (b) Two images of a newspaper scene obtained at different focus levels of a camera. (c) The fusion

 (a)